 Plex can do the same for your music collection that it has for your film collections.
 Again, Plex scours the internet to enhance your collection with lyrics, album art, artist bios, and more.

 If you like to create your own playlists, Plex can help with features like Plex Mix and mood mixes.

-Cloud Sync lets you upload selected content to a cloud storage provider like Google Drive, Dropbox or Box.
-You’ll need a subscription with the service you want to use.
-However, online storage is so cheap nowadays, this is an easy way to have access to your media even if your home network is offline.
+Cloud Sync lets you upload selected content to a cloud storage provider like Google Drive, Dropbox, or Box.
+You’ll need a subscription with the service you want to use since they’re not related programs, but online storage is so cheap nowadays that this is an easy way to have access to your media even if your home network is offline.